Stealing thunder: Origin

+Etymologists have theorized that the phrase may have connected to the stealing of thunder from the Roman god, Jupiter, and that the usage of the saying was common in theater settings before the Dennis attribution.
+The first noted use of the phrase outside of the theater, in print form and used in the known sense, was traced back to the early 19th century.

 Rhetorical use

-In a contentious situation, such as a court case, political debate or public relations crisis, it is a tactic used to weaken the force of an adverse point.
+In a contentious situation, such as a court case, a political debate or a public relations crisis, it is a tactic used to weaken the force of an adverse point.
 By introducing the point first and being open about it or rebutting it, the force of the opposition's argument is diminished – their thunder is stolen.
+The opposite strategy, whereby one party discloses information that seems advantageous to the opponent’s case, before the latter elicits or reveals it, to weaken its force, has been termed "stealing sunshine".